arthur-vilela/PP2-emotion-match/README.md

 - When viewed on mobile devices, the `homePageDiv` and the `finalScoreDiv` where not centered vertically on the page.
 This was fixed by adding a function changing the `<body` height attribute to 100% on mobile devices and to 100vh on larger screens

-- Final score didn't update, keeping the placeholder text at the end of game.
+- Final score didn't update, keeping the placeholder text at the end of the game.

     ![screenshot of final score screen with placeholder text instead of score](docs/bug-final-score.png)